 Keywords : Acupuncture, Stimulus, Trismus, Addiction

-Trismus is one of the side effects of methamphetamine using, which is associated with contractions of the jaw muscles.
-Acupuncture is a traditional and complementary treatment that is effective on pain and psychological indices.
-The purpose of this study was to investigate the effectiveness of the acupuncture in a case of trismus caused by methamphetamine abusing.
+Trismus is one of the side effects of methamphetamine use which is associated with contractions of the jaw muscles.
+Acupuncture is a traditional and complementary treatment that is effective in reducing pain and psychological indices.
+The purpose of this study was to investigate the effectiveness of the acupuncture in a case of trismus caused by methamphetamine abuse.
 The patient was a 31-year-old man with a history of chronic methamphetamine use, reported to have dependence and severe jaw pain.
-In a single case study and in an ABAB design with multi baselines, we used acupuncture for three weeks to reduce pain and addiction severity index.
-Data were analyzed through generalized estimating equation.
-The results showed that there was no significant correlation between severity of addiction and pain (αll > 0.05).
-Due to damage in the process of production of tyrosine hydroxylase and mitogen-activated protein kinase and the role of these precursors in the production of dopamine as an effective factor in the acupuncture, the effectiveness of this treatment can be limited.
+In a single case study and in an ABAB design with multi-baselines, we used acupuncture for 3 weeks to reduce pain and addiction severity index (ASI).
+Data were analyzed through a generalized estimating equation (GEE).
+The results showed that there was no signifcant correlation between severity of addiction and pain (P > 0.05).
+Due to damage caused in the process of production of tyrosine hydroxylase and mitogen-activated protein kinase and the role of these precursors in the production of dopamine as an effective factor in the acupuncture, the effectiveness of this treatment can be limited.

 Cite By, Google Scholar